atomkirk/blog/content/blog/2020-07-01-fast-feedback-loops/index.md

 [Go](https://golang.org/), [Ocaml](https://ocaml.org/), [ReasonML](https://reasonml.github.io/),
 [vlang](https://vlang.io/), [esbuild](https://github.com/evanw/esbuild), [Elm](https://github.com/evancz/elm-project-survey/issues/33)
 are some rock stars.
 The feedback in these languages feels instant.
-There are some mid range options where, after some monthly tweaking, will only make you wait 5-10s for an imcremental compile and start up.
+There are some mid range options where, after some monthly tweaking, will only make you wait 5-10s for an incremental compile and start up.
 [Elixir](https://elixir-lang.org/) is an example I've used.

 If a software company wants to move faster than its competitors, it has to tighten its feedback loop.

 [^1]: Or potential competitors.
 Many an incumbent has been taken down by a fast moving startup.
 [^2]: A lot do this because tests run too slow on their local machine.
+[^3]: I've only done the normal sporadic pair programming that everyone does on a team, but I've always thought it was awesome.
+My interest in it is well explained by [this article](https://jasonlarsen.me/2020/02/16/ship-faster-with-this-one-weird-trick).